Katrina Kaif: Personal life

 Kaif has a close relationship with her family, and the lack of a father figure in her life has given her a sense of responsibility towards them.
 While Kaif's mother is Christian and her father is Muslim, Kaif says she was allowed to practise a faith of her choice and is a "firm believer in God".
 The Times of India reported in 2009 that she visits Siddhivinayak Temple, Mount Mary Church, and Sufi shrine Ajmer Sharif Dargah before her films are released.

 Kaif is reluctant to discuss her personal life, which has been the subject of media attention in India.
 "I have always believed that there is life before marriage and after marriage.
 Before marriage...you are termed a single woman and I choose to conduct that part of my life with absolute dignity and discretion."

 Although rumours of a relationship with actor Salman Khan emerged in 2003, it was not until years after their break-up that Kaif spoke of it, calling it her first serious relationship.
 They have remained friends, and she credits Khan for giving her confidence and guidance.
 Kaif was linked to actor Ranbir Kapoor during the filming of Ajab Prem Ki Ghazab Kahani.
 In August 2013, photographs of Kapoor and Kaif on holidays were leaked by Stardust which were interpreted as confirmation of a romantic relationship.
 After the appearance of the photos, Kaif published an open letter stating that she was "upset, distressed and invaded" by the breach of privacy.
-They broke up in 2016.
-Kaif married actor Vicky Kaushal on 9December2021 at Six Senses Resort, Fort Barwara in Sawai Madhopur, Rajasthan.
-Their wedding was the subject of wide media coverage in India.
+They broke up in early 2016.

-Philanthropy
+Kaif married actor Vicky Kaushal on 9 December 2021 in a traditional Hindu wedding ceremony at Six Senses Resort, Fort Barwara in Sawai Madhopur, Rajasthan whom she first met in early 2019.
+Their wedding was the subject of wide media coverage, making their official wedding pictures the most-liked post on Instagram in India at the time.
+Kaif gave birth to their first child, a son, on 7 November 2025.